-5.8.5.1 The hearing officer shall conduct the live hearing to obtain full disclosure of relevant facts and to afford all parties reasonable opportunity to present their positions.

-5.8.5.2 The hearing officer shall exclude the following during live hearings:

-1) Evidence that is irrelevant or unduly repetitious;

-2) Irrelevant questions directed to a party or witness.
-Before a party or witness answers a crossexamination or other question, the hearing officer must first determine whether the question is relevant and explain any decision to exclude a question as not relevant;

-3) Evidence privileged in the courts of Utah, unless the privilege at issue is specifically waived by the parties; and
+- 5.8.5.1 The hearing officer shall conduct the live hearing to obtain full disclosure of relevant - facts and to afford all parties reasonable opportunity to present their positions. - 5.8.5.2 The hearing officer shall exclude the following during live hearings: - 725 1) Evidence that is irrelevant or unduly repetitious; - 726 2) Irrelevant questions directed to a party or witness.
+Before a party or witness answers a cross- - examination or other question, the hearing officer must first determine whether the question is - relevant and explain any decision to exclude a question as not relevant; - 3) Evidence privileged in the courts of Utah, unless the privilege at issue is specifically waived - 730 by the parties; and

-4) Questions or evidence about a complainant's sexual predisposition or prior sexual behavior, unless such is presented to prove that someone other than the respondent committed the conduct alleged by the complainant.

-5.8.5.3 The hearing officer shall not exclude evidence solely because it is hearsay.

-5.8.5.4 The hearing officer shall afford each party's advisor the opportunity to conduct cross-examination and offer opening and closing statements, but may otherwise limit advisors' participation.

-5.8.5.4.1 If a party or witness does not submit to cross-examination at the live hearing, the hearing panel must not rely on any statement of that party or witness in reaching a determination regarding responsibility.
-The hearing panel, moreover, must not draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.

-5.8.5.4.2 Parties, through their advisors, and hearing panelists are not obligated to question witnesses or parties.
-If no cross-examination is requested by either party or the hearing panel, then a party's or witness's absence or silence does not amount to a failure or refusal to submit to cross-examination, as described above.

-5.8.5.4.3 Statements shall be excluded under section 5.8.5.4 only for Title IX sexual harassment purposes.
-All relevant evidence, including statements made by a party or witness who fails to submit to cross examination, may be considered for purpose of determining responsibility for any non-Title IX policy violations consolidated in the formal complaint and considered under these procedures.

-5.8.5.5 The University shall create an audio or audiovisual recording of the hearing and shall make the recording available to the parties for inspection and review upon request.

-5.8.5.6 The hearing may be conducted with parties physically present in the same geographical location or virtually, at the Title IX Coordinator's discretion, provided that participants can simultaneously see and hear each other.

-5.8.5.7 Nothing in this section precludes the hearing officer from taking appropriate measures necessary to preserve basic decorum and the integrity of the hearing.

-5.8.5.8 Following the conclusion of the live hearing, the hearing panel will deliberate to determine if the respondent is responsible and if sanctions, if any, are appropriate.
-If the hearing panel determines the respondent is responsible, they shall consult with the sanctioning official to obtain updated recommended sanctions.
-The hearing panel shall defer to the sanctioning official's recommended sanctions unless it is clearly unreasonable in light of the evidence and known circumstances.
+- 4) Questions or evidence about a complainant's sexual predisposition or prior sexual behavior, - unless such is presented to prove that someone other than the respondent committed the conduct - alleged by the complainant. - 5.8.5.3 The hearing officer shall not exclude evidence solely because it is hearsay. - 735 5.8.5.4 The hearing officer shall afford each party's advisor the opportunity to conduct cross- - examination and offer opening and closing statements, but may otherwise limit advisors' - 737 participation. - 5.8.5.4.1 The hearing panel must consider all relevant evidence, including relevant party or - vitness statements, even if that party or witness does not appear at the hearing or is not subject to - 740 cross-examination.
+The hearing panel must not draw an inference about responsibility based - solely on a party's or witness's absence from the live hearing or refusal to answer cross- - examination or other questions. - 5.8.5.5 The University shall create an audio or audiovisual recording of the hearing and shall - make the recording available to the parties for inspection and review upon request. - 5.8.5.6 The hearing may be conducted with parties physically present in the same geographical - location or virtually, at the Title IX Coordinator's discretion, provided that participants can - simultaneously see and hear each other. - 5.8.5.7 Nothing in this section precludes the hearing officer from taking appropriate measures - necessary to preserve basic decorum and the integrity of the hearing. - 5.8.5.8 Following the conclusion of the live hearing, the hearing panel will deliberate to - determine if the respondent is responsible and if sanctions, if any, are appropriate.
+If the hearing - panel determines the respondent is responsible, they shall consult with the sanctioning official to - obtain updated recommended sanctions.
+The hearing panel shall defer to the sanctioning - official's recommended sanctions unless it is clearly unreasonable in light of the evidence and - 755 known circumstances.

-5.8.6 Written Determination
+756 5.8.6 Written Determination

-5.8.6.1 The hearing panel will provide the written determination simultaneously to the Title IX Coordinator, the sanctioning official, and the parties within 20 business days after the live hearing concludes.
-The written determination must include:

-1) Identification of the allegations potentially constituting sexual harassment as defined in this policy and other policy violations consolidated in the formal complaint, if applicable;

-2) A description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with the parties and witnesses, site visits, methods used to gather other evidence, and hearings held;
+- 5.8.6.1 The hearing panel will provide the written determination simultaneously to the Title IX - Coordinator, the sanctioning official, and the parties within 20 business days after the live - hearing concludes.
+The written determination must include: - 760 1) Identification of the allegations potentially constituting sexual harassment as defined in this - policy and other policy violations consolidated in the formal complaint, if applicable; - 762 2) A description of the procedural steps taken from the receipt of the formal complaint through - the determination, including any notifications to the parties, interviews with the parties and - vitnesses, site visits, methods used to gather other evidence, and hearings held;